Smokeless Tobacco and Health Risks

 • One can of snuff contains the same amount of nicotine as 4 packs of cigarettes.

-• Dipping 8 to 10 times a day introduces as much nicotine into the body as smoking 30-40 cigarettes.
+• Dipping 8 to 10 times a day adds as much nicotine into the body as smoking 30-40 cigarettes.

-• The amount of nicotine in the bloodstream after using smokeless tobacco may be higher than that of a cigarette smoker because nicotine is easily and quickly absorbed through the lining of the mouth.
+• The amount of nicotine in the bloodstream after using smokeless tobacco may be higher than that of a cigarette smoker because nicotine is easily and quickly taken in through the mouth lining.

 • Nicotine stays in the bloodstream longer with smokeless tobacco than with cigarettes.

-Smokeless tobacco products are not a safe alternative to smoking.
+Smokeless tobacco products are not a safe choice instead of smoking.
 Studies have shown that those who switch from cigarette smoking to chewing tobacco were more than 2.5 times as likely to develop cancer of the mouth or throat compared to those who quit smoking altogether.
 Those who switch from cigarette smoking to chewing tobacco are 5-6 times more likely to develop cancer than non-smokers.

 Smokeless Tobacco Around the World